dccc-rg/dccc-rg.github.io/README.md

 ## About Us

-We are: GUO Jingyi, Ho Hui Man, LEI Qinyuan, TANG Ran, TANG Zilu
+We are: GUO Jingyi, HO Jolin Hiu-man, LEI Qinyuan, TANG Ran, TANG Zilu, ZHOU Han

 Affiliated Organization:  School of Design, Southern University of Science and Technology